aaronjpitty/vagrantcluster/README.md

 ### Setup Instructions - READ BEFORE USE
 Step 1) Configure your theme

 *You are first required as a team to come up with a theme you can name your boxes.
 The example is "Orange, Blue, Green & Pink".
 Each team members virtual machines must be uniquely named.
-So you may have a range of "Orange1, Orange2.. etc" or a similar running theme.
+So you may have a range of "Orange1, Orange2.. etc" or a similar running theme.*

-Once you've thought up your theme, all teams must change their individual vagrant file and update each instance of the words "Orange, Green, Blue & Pink" with their own virtual machine names.*
+*Once you've thought up your theme, all teams must change their individual vagrant file and update each instance of the words "Orange, Green, Blue & Pink" with their own virtual machine names*

 Step 2) Configure your IPs